Statistic Sussex New Jersey National

 Sussex Racial Demographics & Ethnicity

-Understanding the Sussex racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Sussex, the racial breakdown indicates 92.5% White, 2.6% Black or African American, 1.3% Asian, 0% American Indian and 0% Native Hawaiian, with 3.2% of the population identifying as Hispanic or Latino.
-Notably, 95.2% of households reported speaking English only, while 3.4% reported speaking Spanish only.
-Additionally, 3.2% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Sussex is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Sussex, the racial breakdown comprises 92.5% White, 2.6% Black or African American, 1.3% Asian, 0% American Indian, and 0% Native Hawaiian, with 3.2% of the population identifying as Hispanic or Latino.
+95.2% of households reported speaking English only, while 3.4% reported speaking Spanish only.
+Furthermore, 3.2% of residents were categorized as foreign-born.

 Sussex Population Density